Trusted WordPress tutorials, when you need them most.

 Step 4.
 Fresh Install WordPress

-You need to download a fresh copy of WordPress from WordPress.org website.
+You need to download a fresh copy of WordPress from the WordPress.org website.

 After downloading WordPress, you need to unzip the download file.

-You will find a WordPress folder inside it.
-Open the WordPress folder, and you will see all the WordPress files.
+Inside it, you will find a WordPress folder.
+Open the wordpress folder, and you will see all the WordPress files.

 WordPress will now attempt to connect to your database.
 Upon successful connection, it will show you a success message.
-You can now click on the ‘Run Install’ button to continue.
+You can now click on the ‘Run the installation’ button to continue.

-In the next step, WordPress will ask you to provide your site information like site title, description, admin email address and password.
+In the next step, WordPress will ask you to provide your site information, such as the site title, description, admin email address, and password.

 Site information